Learn more about Functional Fitness

 How many people are in a class?

-Our class sizes vary depending on the time of day with the times right before and after a typical work day being the busiest (6am and 5:30pm).
+Our class sizes vary depending on the time of day.
+The classes right before and after a typical work day tend to be the busiest (6am and 5:30pm).
 We cap our classes at 20 people to ensure that everyone gets individualized attention and coaching.